Our sustainability risk framework

 When making these decisions, we refer to internationally recognised ethical principles.
 Swiss Re is a signatory to the UN Global Compact, which derives its human rights principles from the Universal Declaration of Human Rights, its labour principles from the ILO Declaration on Fundamental Principles and Rights at Work, its environment principles from the Rio Declaration on Environment and Development and its anti-corruption principles from the United Nations Convention against Corruption.

 Swiss Re also excludes certain countries from its business, beyond compliance with international trade controls (ITCs).
 The criterion for these country exclusions is a particularly poor human rights record.
 Our goal is not to directly underwrite risks or make investments in entities that are based in these countries.
-At the end of 2015, the countries excluded from our business for human rights reasons were North Korea, Somalia, Sudan (North only) and Syria.
-The underlying methodology has recently been revised and is being implemented in 2016.
+At the end of 2016, the countries excluded from our business for human rights reasons were the Central African Republic, Chad, DR Congo, North Korea, Somalia, Sudan (both North and South) and Syria.
+We review this list annually based on independent human rights assessments and update it if warranted.
+The review carried out in 2016 did not produce any changes.